Indiano Bridge

 Indiano Bridge (Ponte all'Indiano) is the first earth-anchored cable-stayed bridge in the world.
-It is a bridge across the Arno River in Florence (Italy) (near the Indian Monument of Rajaram II).
+It is a bridge across the Arno River in Florence, Italy, near the Monument to the Indian Prince commemorating Rajaram Chhatrapati of Kolhapur.

 The bridge was built between 1972 and 1978 by Società C.M.F.
 S.p.A. with architectural and urban architects Adriano Montemagni and Paolo Sica, and structural design engineer Fabrizio de Miranda.

 The project won the national competition organized by the Municipality of Florence in 1968, and immediately attracted attention because it involved a pedestrian bridge hanging below.
 For the structural characteristics Fabrizio de Miranda in 1978 received the European award-CECM ECCS (European Convention for Construction Metallica).
 In fact it is the first cable-stayed bridge of large span anchored to the ground made the world and is one of the largest cable-stayed bridges in Italy of the twentieth century.